 Source & Copyright by KBH Jewels

 Author: Julia Schindler

 Gold jewelry can be classic and filigree or symbolic and opulent.
-What these exclusive pieces of jewelery have in common is that they are timeless and bring joy from generation to generation.
-Apart from the style of creation, there are also differences in the alloy of the gold.
+The exclusive have it in common trinketthat they are timeless by Generation to make generation joy again.
+Apart from the style of creation, there are also differences in the alloy of gold.
 Particularly high quality and popular: white gold.
 But what exactly is hidden behind the precious metal, what are the advantages and where can you find the most beautiful pieces of jewelry?

 What is white gold?

 White gold is an alloy of gold, the chemical symbol Au.
 This means that it is a mixture of different metals.
 Consists of shares of other precious metals such as silver and platinum or nickel and palladium.

 Pure gold is very soft and therefore not hard enough to be processed - especially when manufacturing delicate rings.
 As a consequence, jewelry creations made of pure gold - or with a high percentage of gold - would quickly lose their shape and become scratched.